cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 # Conditionals

-Mindcode offers 3 types of conditionals: if/else expressions, the ternary operator and case/when expressions.
+Mindcode offers three types of conditionals: if/else expressions, the ternary operator, and case/when expressions.
 Ternary operator was described in the [previous chapter](SYNTAX-2-EXPRESSIONS.markdown#ternary-operator).

 ## If/Else Expressions